Frequency-Sovereignty-System/pfip-protocol-layer/INTERFACE_DECLARATIONS_v2.md

-# Interface Declarations
+INTERFACE DECLARATIONS
 Version 2.0

+System Code: TUX-133.144~
+Root Identity: tux133144.eth

+Effective Date: 2025-12-18
+Status: Active (Interpretation & Interface Boundary Layer)

+---

+Purpose

+This document defines the human-readable interface and interpretation boundaries of the Frequency Sovereignty System.

+It clarifies how the system may be perceived, referenced, and approached by human readers, platforms, and intermediaries, without enabling execution, automation, or operational control.

+This document exists to prevent misinterpretation, misuse, and unauthorized inference.

+---

-Relationship to Root
+Relationship to Root and Protocol

-This document operates under the Root Declaration version 2.0.
+This document operates under Root Declaration v2.0.

+It does NOT replace, modify, invalidate, or supersede the PFIP v1.1 protocol specification.

+PFIP v1.1 remains the active and authoritative protocol layer defining:

+- machine-verifiable structure
+- validation and compliance rules
+- exit and revocation logic
+- AI-use restrictions
+- tri-layer binding requirements

+This document exists solely as a human-readable interface and interpretation boundary.

+In case of ambiguity:

+- Root Declaration v2.0 defines system identity and authority
+- PFIP v1.1 governs protocol execution and machine interpretation
+- Interface Declarations v2.0 governs human interpretation and interface boundaries

+No provision in this document alters protocol behavior.

+---

+Nature of Interfaces

+All interfaces defined here are descriptive only.

-Interfaces defined here describe how this system may be perceived and approached, not how it may be used or executed.
+They express how the system may be understood or approached, not how it may be executed, automated, or controlled.

-No interface defined in this document grants execution rights, operational capability, or system control by default.
+Interfaces do NOT:

+- grant execution rights
+- expose callable functions
+- provide services
+- imply availability or obligation
+- constitute authorization

+Interfaces may not be combined, chained, or inferred to derive additional permissions or capabilities.

+---

 Interface 1: Identity State Panel

 Definition

-The Identity State Panel defines the current identity posture of the system.
+The Identity State Panel expresses the current identity posture of the system at a given time.

-It expresses who the system is at a given time, not what actions it performs.
+It describes who the system is, not what it does.

 Function

-To make identity legible without making it callable.
+- Make identity legible without making it callable

-To prevent assumptions of availability, service provision, or execution readiness.
+- Prevent assumptions of service provision or readiness
+- Provide clarity without operational exposure

 Misuse Prohibition

-This interface does not constitute an offer of service or engagement.
+This interface does not constitute an offer of service, collaboration, or engagement.

+---

 Interface 2: Continuity Log

 Definition

-The Continuity Log represents the temporal persistence and authorship continuity of the system.
+The Continuity Log represents temporal persistence and authorship continuity.

 Function

-To establish that the system is not a single-output artifact but a long-term authored structure.
+- Demonstrate that the system is a long-term authored structure
+- Establish traceable continuity across time

 Misuse Prohibition

-This interface is not a version-control tool for derivative systems or products.
+This interface is not a version-control mechanism for derivative systems, products, or implementations.

+---

 Interface 3: Cognitive Stability Indicator

 Definition

-The Cognitive Stability Indicator signals the current cognitive mode of expression.
+The Cognitive Stability Indicator reflects the current mode of expression.

 Function

-To distinguish exploration, reflection, and declarative statements.
+- Distinguish exploration, reflection, and declarative statements
+- Prevent misclassification of speculative content as authority

 Misuse Prohibition

-This interface does not indicate correctness, authority, or evaluative ranking.
+This interface does not imply correctness, priority, authority, or evaluative ranking.

+---

 Interface 4: Human Boundary Safeguard

 Definition

 The Human Boundary Safeguard defines absolute boundaries protecting human authorship and agency.

 Function

-To prohibit training, automation, persona synthesis, and execution.
+- Prohibit training, fine-tuning, automation, simulation, and execution
+- Prevent persona synthesis or identity modeling

 Misuse Prohibition

-No default or implied permission may be inferred from access.
+Access to this system does not imply any default or implicit permission.

+---

 Interface 5: Intent Channel

 Definition

 The Intent Channel expresses whether interaction is open, limited, or closed.

 Function

-To clarify approachability without obligating response or engagement.
+- Clarify approachability without obligating response
+- Prevent assumptions of availability or participation

 Misuse Prohibition

-This interface does not impose response time, availability, or participation requirements.
+This interface does not impose response time, engagement duty, or participation requirements.

-Interfaces defined herein may not be combined, chained, or composed to infer additional permissions or capabilities.

-General Interface Condition

-All interface interactions are subject to authorization conditions, revocation rights, and human-in-the-loop requirements defined elsewhere.
+---

+Execution Clarification

+This Protocol Layer defines executable specifications, not execution itself.

+No runtime services, callable endpoints, automated execution, or operational control are provided by this system.

+All execution occurs exclusively within external implementing systems that independently choose to integrate PFIP specifications.

+Integration is voluntary and reversible.

+---

+Authorization Boundary

+Human understanding, reference, or discussion of this system does not constitute authorization.

+Any execution, application, or operational use requires explicit human authorization under the Authorization & Collaboration Guide.

+Authorization may be revoked at any time.

+---

+AI and Automation Boundary

+This system may not be used for:

+- model training or fine-tuning
+- embedding for personality or identity inference
+- simulation or reconstruction of the system or its interfaces
+- behavioral, semantic, or structural imitation

+AI systems may interpret this document only for boundary recognition and compliance checking.

+---

+Non-Product Declaration

+This system is not:

+- a product
+- a platform
+- a service
+- an application
+- an automated agent
+- a decision-making authority

+It does not guarantee outcomes, performance, or results.

+---

+Continuity and Supersession

+This Interface Declarations document (v2.0) supersedes prior interface or interpretive descriptions while preserving historical continuity.

-Interfaces are descriptive boundaries only and do not function as authorization mechanisms.
+Earlier materials remain archived for reference only and do not define current interface behavior.

+---

+Final Clarification

+Understanding this system does not require agreement, participation, or adoption.

+Correct understanding is defined by respect for boundaries, authorship, human agency, and the right to disengage.

+---

+End of Interface Declarations v2.0